JohnathonBowers/coding-log/coding-log.md

 ## March 2023

+**March 10, 2023**
+- Built out get and post functionality for a model in my full-stack MERN application
+- Tested get and post routes with Postman

 **March 9, 2023**
 - Studied how to bring together both front and back ends on a MERN project
 - Began working on a full-stack MERN application, starting with the server side